dnsimple/dnsimple-support/content/articles/guide-setup-and-delegate-zones.md

 ## 2. How to add records to zones

-Once you've added your zone, the next step is to add DNS records to that zone.
+Once you've added your zone, the next step is adding DNS records to that zone.
 There are a number of ways to do this.

 **Auto-importing records**